slyfox1186/ffmpeg-build-script/README.md

 release version or Git commit used.
 A normal rerun reuses those versions and does not contact every upstream service. `--latest` refreshes upstream versions and rebuilds components whose recorded version changed.
+Missing installed artifacts are repaired from the recorded release or matching Git checkout.
+If a recorded Git checkout is missing or points to another commit, a normal rerun stops with recovery instructions; restore that checkout or use `--latest` to select a fresh snapshot.
+It does not silently discard the pin.
 Starting a rebuild invalidates that component's completion marker, the registry's declared dependent components, and FFmpeg's marker before any recipe writes.
 A failed upgrade is retried on resume, and FFmpeg is relinked against